 Download PDF version formatted for print: Adults Need Vaccines Too!
-(PDF: 183KB/1 page) Updated 6/2013
+(PDF) Updated 7/2015

 - Hepatitis A: For people with chronic liver disease or clotting factor disorders.
 Also for men who have sex with men (MSM) and close contacts of newly arriving international adoptees.

-- Hepatitis B: For people with chronic liver disease, diabetes, clotting factor disorders, HIV or another sexually transmitted infection, or are on dialysis.
+- Hepatitis B: For people with chronic liver disease, clotting factor disorders, diabetes, HIV or another sexually transmitted infection, or are on dialysis.
 Also for MSM, health care workers, and developmental disability workers.